siddharthzs/aws_cloud/DynamoDB.md

 * Composite Key : Partition Key + Sort Key
-A item in the table may have the same partition key, but they must have a different sort key
+A item in the table may have the same partition key, but they must have a different sort key All items with the same partition key are stored together and then sorted according to the sort key value.

+### Query / Scan
+#### Query
+* A query finds items in a table based on the primay key attribute and a distinct value to search for.
+* Use an Optional sort key name and value to refine the results.
+* Results are always sorted by the sort key
+* You can reverse the order by setting the **ScanIndexForward** parameter to false.
+* By default, queries are eventually consistent.